 Glenn, being the sentimental, thoughtful type, saved many things including a card Bernice sent him after their first date and receipts from their honeymoon trip to Florida.
 Throughout the rest of their marriage, they managed to travel to all 48 continental states.
 They also traveled to Mexico, Canada and Nova Scotia.
 “We enjoyed traveling with Taft and Francis Morgan.
 Sometimes we would drive 600 miles in a day” recalled Bernice.

-Two weeks after returning from their honeymoon, Glenn and Bernice received a special treat form all their friends, including members of the Lion’s Club and the Methodist Church.
+Two weeks after returning from their honeymoon, Glenn and Bernice received a special treat from all their friends, including members of the Lion’s Club and the Methodist Church.
 Early one evening, they heard police sirens and the banging of pots and pans.
 The noise grew steadily louder and they realized that they were to be “victims” of the old fashioned custom of “Charivari.”
 Being good sports for their friends, Glenn gave Bernice a ride around the town square in a wheelbarrow from the store.

 Glenn and Bernice ran the store for many years.
 “People would come in and say, ‘I love this store.
 It’s just an old-fashioned hardware store.
 You don’t see these much any more,’” related Bernice.